simraseu/datamatiker-portfolio/content/data-science/problemstilling.md

 [^3]: EU General Data Protection Regulation (GDPR), Article 25: Data protection by design and by default.
 [^4]: Kleppmann, M. (2017).
 "Designing Data-Intensive Applications".
 O'Reilly Media.
 Chapter 11.
 [^5]: Rodden, K., Hutchinson, H., & Fu, X. (2010).
 "Measuring the User Experience on a Large Scale: HEART".
 Google Research.
+[^6]: Schneier, B. (2016).
+"Data Is a Toxic Asset: So Why Not Throw It Out?".
+Schneier on Security.